BattletechModders/RogueTech/CustomAmmoCategories/README.txt

   "ShutdownHeatChance":25,
   "UseHBSMercySetting":true
 },
 "AdvancedCirtProcessing":true, - if false vanilla crit processing used.
-Eg only meches, crit to can inflicted to empty slot.
+Eg only mechs, crit to can inflicted to empty slot.
-                                If true crit to occupied slots and to meches, vehicles and turrets.
+                                If true crit to occupied slots and to mechs, vehicles and turrets.
 "APMinCritChance": 0.1, - Minimal crit chance on AP processing.
                           Basics:
                             advanced crit calculations: